 If you are trekking in the Khumbu region, chances are you will stop in Namche.
-Namche (11,286 ft) is the 2nd resting point along the Everest Base Camp Trail, and its 1st acclimation point.
+Namche (11,286 ft) is the 2nd resting point in the Everest Base Camp Trek, and the 1st acclimation point.
 This crescent shaped village is the subject of many art galleries.
 In its own respect it has become iconic for its location, landscape, and surroundings.
 The Bhote Koshi river separates the village from Kongde Ri (20,298 ft) to the south.
 The Dudh Koshi river separates it from Thamserku (21,679 ft) on its east side.

 Apart from its natural beauty and beautiful surroundings, Namche has many attractions.
 Namche has many world class hotels and lodges, a stupa, a monastery, a few museums, some wonderful bakeries, many stores housing a lot of overpriced supplies, internet cafes, and a rather attractive aqueduct that acts as source of hydro power to spin prayer wheels.
 The aqua-duct is a rather new addition to the district.
 It was purchased with money brought in by trekkers.

-In my last blog post you traveled with me as I hiked to Namche Bazaar.
+In my last blog post, you traveled with me as I hiked to Namche Bazaar.
 You can access the article here.
 Or you can jump ahead to Day 3 to acclimate with me at Everest View Point.
 If you only want to read 10 Facts and Information about Namche Bazaar, Great.
 This article can be read independently of my other posts.
-Kick back, relax, pin this article to your Pinterest, and without further delay, Namche Bazaar!
+Kick back, relax, and without further delay, Namche Bazaar!

 1. How to Reach Namche Bazaar